Optimal Scaling Needs Optimal Norm

 \subsection{Training setup}

 In all experiments, we use the Llama 3 architecture \citep{grattafiori2024llama3herdmodels} and \texttt{torchtitan} training framework \citep{liangtorchtitan}.
-Most of the experiments are performed on the small-scale proxy model with a total size of 69M trainable parameters, including input/output embedding layers.
+Most of the experiments are performed on the model with a total size of 69M trainable parameters (including input/output embedding layers), hereafter referred to as proxy model.
 For additional ablations in Sec.~\ref{sec:norm-transfer}, we scale up the model up to $\times 12$ in width (to 1.3B parameters) and up to $\times 32$ in depth (to 168M).
 Notably, we employ a \texttt{norm-everywhere} approach, inspired by the concept of well-normedness in \citet{large2024scalableoptimizationmodularnorm} and the recent line of work \citep{loshchilov2025ngptnormalizedtransformerrepresentation, kim2025perilnrevisitingnormalizationlayer}.
 Effectively, we ensure that the input $\vx$ to every \texttt{Linear} layer is normalized to $|| \vx ||_\textrm{RMS} = 1$ by a preceding \texttt{RMSNorm} layer without learnable parameters.
 More details on model configurations are provided in Appendix ~\ref{app:model-cfg} and Appendix~\ref{app:dist-scion}.

 As optimizer, we use Scion without weight decay (i.e.\ its unconstrained version) \citep{pethick2025trainingdeeplearningmodels} without momentum and with the norm assumptions $\lVert . \rVert_{1 \to \mathrm{RMS}} \Rightarrow \lVert . \rVert_{\mathrm{RMS} \to \mathrm{RMS}} \Rightarrow \lVert . \rVert_{\mathrm{RMS} \to \infty}$ for input $\Rightarrow$ hidden $\Rightarrow$ output layers.
 Furthermore, we developed its distributed version, which natively integrates into \texttt{torchtitan}, supports FSDP/DDP/TP/EP/CP/PP strategies, and greatly speeds up the training at scale compared to the standard implementation.
 We make it \href{https://github.com/SDLAML/disco}{openly available} and provide more details in Appendix~\ref{app:disco}.